richburroughs/dojo201904/dojo.md

 ![inline](images/spinnaker-gremlin.png)

-^Run experiments in CI/CD pipeline
+^-Run experiments in CI/CD pipeline
-We still do Game Days
+-Here's an example of an integration with Spinnaker -We still do Game Days
-Chaos tools need an API or some other way to kick them off
+-Chaos tools need an API or some other way to kick them off

 ---